Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychLicenseHandling.md

 https://www.psychtoolbox.net

 The prebuilt, tested, and supported mex files included in Psychtoolbox
-are provided by our commercial host company, Medical Innovations
+are provided by our commercial host company, the Medical Innovations
-Incubator [GmbH](GmbH), as of November 2024.
+Incubator [GmbH](GmbH), as of December 2024.
 Contact details are as follows:

 Medical Innovations Incubator [GmbH](GmbH)
 Eisenbahnstr.
 63